Expertise and confidence explain how social influence evolves along intellective tasks: Results

 \subsubsection{Influence matrix estimation: cognitive dynamical models}

 We propose discrete-time dynamical models, of the form $\hat{M}^{(t+1)} = T(\hat{M}^{(t)},x^{(t)})$, that are formulated such that established sociological concepts are baked into their equations.
 These non-machine learning models only take the history of past local influence weight information and individuals' performance values.
 These models can be used to provide a single or multi-round forecast of the influence matrices for successive rounds of the experiment.

-Our results compare the accuracy of various dynamical models, which are described below in the Materials and Methods section.
-The models are a baseline model, model based on Hypothesis~\ref{hp:hypothesis1}, model based on Hypotheses~\ref{hp:hypothesis1} and \ref{hp:hypothesis2}, and model based on Hypotheses~\ref{hp:hypothesis1}, \ref{hp:hypothesis2} and \ref{hp:hypothesis3}.
+Our results compare the accuracy of various dynamical models, which are described above in the Materials and Methods section.
+The models are a baseline model, a model based on Hypothesis~\ref{hp:hypothesis1}, a model based on Hypotheses~\ref{hp:hypothesis1} and \ref{hp:hypothesis2}, and a model based on Hypotheses~\ref{hp:hypothesis1}, \ref{hp:hypothesis2} and \ref{hp:hypothesis3}.
 The models assume that individuals can observe each other's expertise, which they take into account when readjusting the influence weights assigned to one another.

 We consider single-round and multi-round forecast, to compare how the models perform when using the previous round's influence matrix versus only the initial round's influence matrix.
 The \emph{single-round forecast} predicts the influence matrix at future rounds $t+1\geq2$ using the reported influence matrix from the previous round $M^{(t)}$ and the expertise $y^{(t)}$.
 Note that for the single-round forecast, the prediction comes from the following modification to the dynamics, $\hat M^{(t+1)}=T(M^{(t)},y^{(t)})$.
-Fig.~\ref{fig:dynamicModels} (left) illustrates the error of a given model.
+Fig.~\ref{fig_cognitive-model-evaluation} (left) illustrates the error of a given model.
 The \emph{multi-round forecast} predicts $\hat M^{(t)}$, for any future round $t+1\geq 2$, using the initial reported influence matrix $M^{(1)}$ and the previous round's expertise values $y^{(t)}$ as inputs.
 The following details how the dynamical models are modified to give multi-round forecasts.
 To estimate $\hat M^{(2)}$, the map $T(M^{(1)},y^{(1)})$ is used.
 For subsequent rounds $t\geq 3$, the estimate comes from $\hat M^{(t+1)}=T(M^{(t)},y^{(t)})$.
 In summary, the ground truth influence matrix data is propagated over a sequence of rounds to predict the influence matrix at future rounds.
-Fig.~\ref{fig:dynamicModels} (right) illustrates the error of a given model.
+Fig.~\ref{fig_cognitive-model-evaluation} (right) illustrates the error of a given model.

 Overall for the single and multi-round forecast, we observe increased estimation accuracy for the models that capture more hypotheses.
 For the single-round forecast, we observe that the accuracy increases for later rounds since individuals adjust influence weights less as the experiment goes on.
 However, the accuracy for later rounds does not give significant improvements compared to the constant baseline model, since the influence weights remain relatively constant for rounds $t\geq4$.
 For the multi-round forecast, as expected, we see that the accuracy decreases for predictions of later rounds; yet consistently provides the most accurate predictions of the influence matrices regardless of whether the model is given the most up-to-date ground truth values.
 In the following, we also show that the cognitive dynamical model gives competitive predictions compared to the machine learning models.